chbh-opensource/mri-on-bear-edu/docs/setting-up.md

   <img src="../assets/images/setting-up/bluebear.png" alt="BlueBEAR" width="600" height="200">
 </p>

-[BlueBEAR](https://www.birmingham.ac.uk/research/arc/bear/bluebear) refers to the Linux High Performance Computing (HPC) environment which (1) enables researchers to run jobs simultaneously on many servers (thus providing fast and efficient processing capacity for data analysis), and (2) gives easy access to multiple apps, software libraries (e.g., software we will be using in this module to analyse MRI data), as well as various software development tools.
+[BlueBEAR](https://www.birmingham.ac.uk/research/arc/bear/bluebear) refers to the Linux High Performance Computing (HPC) environment which:

+1. Enables researchers to run jobs simultaneously on many servers (thus providing fast and efficient processing capacity for data analysis), and
+2. Gives easy access to multiple apps, software libraries (e.g., software we will be using in this module to analyse MRI data), as well as various software development tools.

 As computing resources on BlueBEAR rely on Linux, in Workshop 1 you will learn some basic commands, which you will need to be familiar with to participate in subsequent practical sessions and to complete the module’s main assessment (data analysis assessment).
 More Linux commands and basic principle of scripting will be introduced in subsequent workshops.

 There are two steps to gaining access to BlueBEAR: